ideditor/schema-builder/README.md

 fields as `shop`.

-In both explicit and implicit inheritance, fields for keys that define the preset via `tags` are generally not inherited, even when specified by the parent explicity.
+In both explicit and implicit inheritance, fields for keys that define the preset via `tags` are generally not inherited, even when specified by the parent explicitly.
 E.g. the `shop` field is not inherited by `shop/…` presets.
 This can be overwritten by adding the field explicitly like `"fields": [ "shop", "{shop}" ],`